 \section{State of the Art}

-Researchers and practitioners have discussed whether and how ML changes software engineering with the introduction of learned models as components in software systems, e.g., \cite{hpbm,tPQ5,ctC1,aFTn,p7yN,UjZF,vhGB,5Nhu}.
-To lay the foundation for our interview study and inform the questions we ask, we first provide an overview of the related work and existing theories on collaboration in traditional software engineering and discuss how ML may change this.
+Researchers and practitioners have discussed whether and how machine learning changes software engineering with the introduction of learned models as components in software systems~\cite[e.g.,][]{hpbm,tPQ5,ctC1,aFTn,p7yN,UjZF,vhGB,5Nhu,aho}.
+To lay the foundation for our interview study and inform the questions we ask, we first provide an overview of the related work and existing theories on collaboration in traditional software engineering and discuss how machine learning may change this.